-

 A “restart” was attempted in 1989, but by 1991, it became clear that one man’s unrealistic passion would often lead to commercial and financial failure.

 A second bankruptcy was looming in 1992.
-However in the community of "the Chamoniards", people step in when things go wrong.
+However the fundamental of Alpinism is simple and basic!
 A second bankruptcy was out of the question.
 "Let’s just pick it up and keep it going!"